 MPEA 723: Diversity and Social Justice in Higher Education

-This course will provide students with an overview of the historical and contemporary issue of diversity in higher education.
-Race and ethnicity, gender, and social class will be among the topics covered.
-This course will also reflect on Georgetown’s commitment to social justice and will examine whether Jesuit institutions (or other religious or mission-driven educational institutions) have a special moral obligation to promote social justice and diversity in higher education.
+This course introduces students to issues of diversity and social justice in higher education.
+While evaluating questions of diversity regarding race and ethnicity, gender, and social class, students will examine social justice as an action and a process for creating change and transformation within higher education.
+This course will also reflect on Georgetown’s commitment to social justice and examine whether Jesuit institutions (or other religious or mission-driven educational institutions) have a special moral obligation to promote diversity and social justice in higher education.

 MPEA 750: Seminar on Innovation in Higher Education